 Place the uncooked chicken into the crockpot with the vegetables.
 Then pour both containers of chicken broth into the crockpot.
 Give it a little stir, cover, and cook on high for 4 - 6 hours.

-Cook your noodles following the directions on the box and serve up the soup nice and warm.
+If you are making crock pot chicken noodle soup, cook your noodles following the directions on the box and add them to the soup.
+Serve up the soup nice and warm.
 Yum!

 Yes, it should be cooked on high to make sure the carrots are cooked through and are soft.
 Carrots are a hard vegetable, and it takes a little more heat to cook them through.